 When 2degrees started executives told me the plan was to be profitable in seven years.
 Despite the success winning one million customers and, with the help of the Commerce Commission, fighting off uncompetitive mobile termination rates, it doesn’t look on track to meet that target.

-There is a way 2degrees can stay in business, deliver value to shareholders and return to profitability.
+There is a better plan to ensure 2degrees can stay in business, deliver value to shareholders and return to profitability.
 The mobile phone carrier could sell its network and frequency licences to Spark, then reconfigure as a mobile virtual network operator or MVNO on the Spark network.

 This approach has advantages:

 - It’s good from a competition point of view.
 The Commerce Commission wouldn’t be happy if the number of mobile competitors dropped from three to two.
 Dropping from three to two-point-five is better.